 We are a friendly, community-based medical centre and we can help you quit smoking in a non-judgmental and supportive manner.
 Our vision is to provide quality, affordable health care and support for our West Auckland community.

-There are some excellent medications available to help you quit, and nearly all medications are now fully funded.
+There are some excellent medications available to help you quit, and all the medications we use are now fully funded.
 Statistics show that using patches or medication greatly increases the chances of quitting, as well as reducing the torture of nicotine withdrawal.

 There’s no one way to quit smoking that works for everyone.
 Going cold turkey may work for some people, but we think you’ll improve your chances of success when you enlist the help of your health care team.